voltrb/volt-progress-bar/README.md

     gem 'volt-progress-bar'

-Add the progress bar component to your dependencies.
+Add the progress bar component to your config/dependencies.rb.

 ```ruby
   component 'bootstrap'